 One of his focus areas is Redgum Grassy Woodlands, which are under threat due to extensive land clearing and fragmentation.
-Martin’s team works to understand where these damaging practices remain and work to eradicate them.
+Martin works to understand where these damaging practices remain and work to eradicate them.

 “Some of our most threatened species rely on these wetlands so we’re doing a lot of work to try and look after them.
 We are working with local community groups, government and corporate partners to restore the wetlands, manage pests and bring buffers back”.

-During his several years out in country, Martin befriended many aboriginal communities who inspired him.
-Today, working with and learning from traditional landholders, as well as helping to teach Indigenous communities, plays a core role in all his work.
+During his several years out in country, Martin befriended many Aboriginal communities who inspired him.
+Today, working with and learning from Traditional Owners, as well as helping to teach Indigenous communities, plays a core role in all his work.